China Travel Guide

 • Avoid communicating with strangers.

-• Don't hang around bars and night- clubs until their closing time.
+• Do not hang around bars and nightclubs during closing time.

-• Put your passports, travel documents, credit cards, traveler's checks and money in your inner pockets when traveling in China.
+• Place all valueables, including but not limited to: passports, travel documents, credit cards, traveler's checks and money in your inner pockets when traveling in China.

-• Respect local customs and stay away from disputes.
+• Respect local customs and stay away from disputes/confrontations.

-• Don't travel to places that are not opened to foreigners.
+• Do not travel to places that are not open to foreigners.

 Shopping

-• Tour guides usually will take tourists to shop at government-ran stores.
-You are not obligated to make any purchases, but if you think your guides provide outstanding service, you may consider buying some souvenirs, as your guides will receive commission.
+• Tour guides usually will take tourists to shop at government-run stores.
+You are not obligated to make any purchases, however if you think your guides provide outstanding service, you may consider buying some souvenirs, as your guides will receive commission.

 • Note that souvenirs at the Great Wall might only be available there.
-If you are interested in a certain souvenirs during your Great Wall tour, be sure to purchase them right away.
+If you are interested in a particular souvenir during your Great Wall tour, be sure to purchase it right away.

-• 4.
-The bargaining power will be increased tremendously if you buy the merchandise in bulk or invite more friends to purchase the same product.
+4. The bargaining power will be increased tremendously if you buy the merchandise in bulk or invite more friends to purchase the same product or from the same merchant.

 Public Restrooms